Accessibility Overlays: Definition, Challenges, Alternatives

 Can’t Detect Most Accessibility Issues

-These are just a few of the WCAG success criteria accessibility overlays can’t detect.
-This ultimately leaves numerous accessibility gaps in your website that negatively impact the user experience and leave you vulnerable to non-compliance lawsuits.
+These are just a few of the WCAG 2.1 success criteria overlays can’t detect.
+This ultimately leaves numerous accessibility gaps in your digital content that negatively impact the user experience and leave you vulnerable to non-compliance lawsuits.

 May Compromise Personal Data

-The use of overlays on website’s have raised concerns around the security and privacy of user data.
+The use of overlays on websites has raised concerns about the security and privacy of user data.
 For example, some overlays are designed to automatically detect if a user is using assistive technology.
-This exposes the fact that a user has a disability which may be information they may not want to share.
+This exposes the fact that a user has a disability, which may be information they may not want to share.

 Some overlays can capture the specific settings a user chooses and apply those settings to other sites with the same overlay or widget.
 Whether the user wants those particular settings to “follow” them or not is out of their control.
 When this is done without consent from the user, their privacy is breached.